Updated: Jun 30, 2021

 The rail should be positioned at a height of 900mm above the floor, and at 1100mm on the level.

 It is also important that a handrail allows for a firm grip while not being too hot or cold to the touch.
 Which is why GRP or a metal with a relatively low thermal conductivity, such as aluminium, is best.

-At Kite Group Ltd. we provide all elements of handrail systems, from brackets to tubes.
+At Kite Group Ltd we provide all elements of handrail systems, from rail tubes to key clamp fittings and gates.
 All of our handrail components and designs comply with the relevant British Standards.
 Our handrail products are available in mild steel, stainless steel GRP and aluminium.
 Shop the full range of handrails available online today.